Retained Earnings Adjustment on Schedule M-2

 Tax-Exempt Interest Income on Form 1040 We recently received a call to the Bukers Hotline from a banker who was analyzing her borrowers 2020 Form 1040.
 She noted the whitepaper detail for Line 2a Tax-Exempt Interest listed a partnership that the borrower was a partner in as the source for the tax-exempt interest income.
 Is […]

-Why Would an Individual Owner of an LLC Stop Receiving K-1s?
+Why Would an LLC Owner Stop Receiving a K-1?

-Why Would an Individual Owner of an LLC Stop Receiving K-1s?
+Why Would an LLC Owner Stop Receiving a K-1?
 We recently received a great question to the Bukers Hotline from an analyst who was spreading her borrower’s tax returns in the Bukers Taxanalysis and BTA Pro software.
-The borrower operated multiple rental properties through an LLC; for this article let’s call this ABC […]
+The borrower operated multiple rental properties through an LLC; for this article let’s call this ABC Rentals, LLC. […]

-Other Increases or Decreases on a K-1 We frequently receive questions on the Bukers Hotline about spreading and properly analyzing K-1s received by individual borrowers, including this most recent question about an “Other Increase” that deserves to be highlighted.
-This caller was analyzing a borrower’s K-1 from an S-corporation and the caller found a shareholder’s […]
+K-1 Other Increases and Decreases: What The Lenders Should Know We frequently receive questions on the Bukers Hotline about spreading and properly analyzing K-1s received by individual borrowers, including this most recent question about an “Other Increase” that deserves to be highlighted.
+This caller was analyzing a borrower’s K-1 from an S-corporation and the caller […]

-What Can the Shareholder’s Basis Worksheet Tell You?
-We have received many great questions on the Bukers Hotline recently, including a question about a Shareholder’s Basis Worksheet that a lender received with her borrower’s S-corporation K-1.
-If you have a borrower who is a shareholder in an S-corporation, you are now more likely to […]
+Shareholder Basis Worksheet: What It Reveals We have received many great questions on the Bukers Hotline recently, including a question about a Shareholder’s Basis Worksheet that a lender received with her borrower’s S-corporation K-1.
+If you have a borrower who is a shareholder in an S-corporation, you are now more likely to find a shareholder’s […]

-What are Sections M and N of the Partnership Schedule K-1?
-We’ve recently received a great question via the Bukers Taxanalysis hotline that deserves some explanation.
-The caller asked us to explain what is being presented in Sections M and N on the Schedule K-1 of Form 1065, and specifically if they affect the cash […]
+Schedule K-1 Sections M and N: What Lenders Should Know We’ve recently received a great question via the Bukers Taxanalysis hotline that deserves some explanation.
+The caller asked us to explain what is being presented in Sections M and N on the Schedule K-1 of Form 1065, and specifically if they affect the cash flow […]

-When Are Distributions on Line 19 of Schedule K-1 Real Cash Flow and When Are They Noncash and Should Not Be Counted?
+Schedule K-1 Line 19 Distributions: When Are They Cash Flow?
 Schedule E, page 2, column (k) shows nonpassive income of $135,460.
 The Form 1065 Schedule K-1 shows two types of distributions on line 19.
-One distribution is shown in the amount of $75,000 […]
+One distribution is shown in the amount of $75,000 with the letter “A” in front of it.
+The second distribution is […]

-Has the Cash Flow Analysis for Employee Business Expenses Changed Due to Tax Reform?
+Employee Business Expenses After Tax Reform: What Changed?
 The Tax Cuts and Jobs Act of 2017 changed the tax deductibility of unreimbursed employee business expenses for most individuals.
-Specifically, the deductibility of unreimbursed employee expenses on Form 2106 is now limited to Armed Forces reservists, qualified performing artists, and […]
+Specifically, the deductibility of unreimbursed employee expenses on Form 2106 is now limited to Armed Forces reservists, qualified performing artists, and a few other groups of taxpayers. […]

-How Has Tax Reform Changed the Way We Deal With Net Operating Losses for Cash Flow Analysis?
-Due to recent tax reform, there has been a change in the tax law for net operating losses (NOLs).
-While the cash flow treatment of NOLs remains the same, its appearance on tax returns may be different. […]
+Net Operating Losses After Tax Reform: Cash Flow Considerations Due to recent tax reform, there has been a change in the tax law for net operating losses (NOLs).
+While the cash flow treatment of NOLs remains the same, its appearance on tax returns may be different.
+Before the recent tax reform, NOLs could either […]